Jackson25660/Jackson25660/README.md

 - 👋 Hi, I’m @Jackson25660
 - 👀 I’m interested in ...building and coding the new world
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...basic coding
 - 💞️ I’m looking to collaborate on ...a new heaven on earth
 - 📫 How to reach me ...Jacquelynoneil28@gmail.com
 - 😄 Pronouns: ...